Skip to Content

 control module

-However, some machines may wire the sensors to a control module instead, and the control module decides when it should remove the ground from the coil and allow an engine to start.
+However, some machines may wire the sensors to a control module instead, and the control module decides when it should remove the ground from the coil and allow the engine to start.

 So some small engine ignition switches may be module (computer) controlled.
 I’ve covered testing that type set up here – Riding mower won’t start no click